‘Cold neutrons’ uncover atomic dynamics that give thermoelectric materials low-heat conductivity.

-At lower temperatures, tin sulfide is a layered material with distorted grids of tin and sulfide lying on top of another, corrugated like an accordion.
-But at temperatures near its phase transition point of 980 degrees Fahrenheit—which is where thermoelectric generators often operate—that distorted environment begins to breaks down.
+At lower temperatures, tin sulfide is a layered material with distorted grids of tin and sulfide lying on top of one another, corrugated like an accordion.
+But at temperatures near its phase transition point of 980 degrees Fahrenheit—which is where thermoelectric generators often operate—that distorted environment begins to break down.
 The two layers, as if by magic, become undistorted again and more symmetric, which is where the “floppiness” comes into play.

-Because the material is sloshing between the two structural arrangements at high temperature, its atoms no longer vibrate together like a well-tuned guitar string and instead become anharmonically damped.
+Because the material is sloshing between the two structural arrangements at high temperatures, its atoms no longer vibrate together like a well-tuned guitar string and instead become anharmonically damped.
 To understand this better, think of a car with terrible shocks as having a harmonic vibration — it will keep bouncing long after going over the slightest bump.
 But proper shocks will dampen that vibration, making it anharmonic and stopping it from oscillating for a long time.

 “Heat waves travel through atomic vibrations in a material,” said Delaire.
 “So when the atomic vibrations in tin sulfide become floppy, they don’t transmit vibrations very quickly and they also don’t vibrate for very long.
 That’s the root cause of its ability to stop heat from traveling within it.”